-During the six months ended June 30, 2020, there were no significant changes to our contractual obligations and commitments as of December 31, 2019, as described in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our final prospectus relating to our IPO.
+During the three months ended March 31, 2021, we entered into an agreement to extend the Belgium lease, effective February 2021 with a termination date of January 2030, and increase the office and laboratory space by 201 square meters.
+There were no other significant changes to our contractual obligations and commitments as of March 31, 2021, as described in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our final Annual Report on Form 10-K for the year ended December 31, 2020.